Mars probe readied for Red Planet landing

 Senior science adviser at ESA, Mark McCaughrean, told CNN that the lander was entering a world of dust storms.
 It is thought that dust particles bumping into each other create a static charge that lifts even more dust, creating clouds that can engulf the whole planet.
 It is this electric field that they want to investigate, McCaughrean explained.

 Getting there is a major challenge though.
-The spacecraft cannot be steered in real time and plunges through the thin Martian atmosphere at 1,700 km/h (more than 1,000 mph), protected by its heat shield.
+The spacecraft cannot be steered in real time and plunges through the thin Martian atmosphere at 1,700 kph (more than 1,000 mph), protected by its heat shield.

-McCaughrean said a parachute would be deployed when Schiaparelli is still moving at 250 km/h (150 mph) before thrusters fire for the last 30 seconds of descent.
+McCaughrean said a parachute would be deployed when Schiaparelli is still moving at 250 kph (150 mph) before thrusters fire for the last 30 seconds of descent.
 The probe also has a crumple zone to help cushion the landing.

 Mission controllers will be hoping for better fortune than in 2003 when contact was lost with an ESA Mars probe called Beagle 2 during a planned landing on Christmas Day.
 Only last year, images from NASA's Mars Reconnaissance Orbiter showed that the craft had landed successfully but its solar panels had failed to deploy properly.